 In 2014, Commander Mastick was promoted to Lieutenant and assigned to Wilshire Area as a patrol Watch Commander.
 In 2016, Mastick returned to Internal Affairs Group and served as the Officer in Charge of Criminal Investigations Division, Central Section.

-In 2022, Commander Mastick was promoted to the rank of Commander and briefly assigned to Operations-West Bureau, then April 2022, he returned to Operations-South Bureau as the Assistant Commanding Officer.
+In 2022, Commander Mastick was promoted to Commander and briefly assigned to Operations-West Bureau, before returning to Operations-South Bureau in April 2022.
+Mastick served as the Assistant Commanding Officer, overseeing Bureau Operations for 77th Street, Southeast, Southwest and Harbor Areas, approximately 1400 total sworn and civilian personnel.